TechnologyXING/firestore-import-export/README.md

 # Import database to Firestore

 This will import a collection to Firestore will overwrite any documents in that collection with matching id's to those in your json.
-If you have date type in your JSON, please add the field to the command line. **The date and geo arguments is optional**.
+If you have date type in your JSON, please add the field to the command line.
+If you have subcollections, please indicate their field_name.
+**The date and geo arguments is optional**.

 ```
-node import.js import-to-firestore.json date=date geo=Location
+node import.js import-to-firestore.json subcollection=subFieldName date=date geo=Location
 ```

 If you have date type in your JSON, please add to your command line